SAP-archive/teched2020-IIS360/exercises/ex0/README.md

 With the setup procedure done, you now have completed:
 - setting up the SAP Cloud Platform trial account
-- Access to SAP Business Application Studio (SBAS)
+- Access to SAP Business Application Studio
 - Creation of your development space
-- Setting up the sample OData V4 service in SBAS
+- Setting up the sample OData V4 service in SAP Business Application Studio

 Continue to - [Exercise 1 - Generating a SAP Fiori elements app](../ex1/README.md)